kbob/kerfburn/doc/dev/back-end.md

 interrupt.
 HW interrupts are normally enabled during soft interrupt processing, but SW interrupts are blocked.

-* Step generation (see below)
 * Millisecond timer queue
-  - generate status packets
+  - generate status reports
+  - poll for fault conditions (sensors and switches)
   - trigger LED transitions

 These tasks will run in the background.
 The background tasks's main loop will poll for work to do

 * Accept and verify serial input
-* Enqueue commands for motors and lasers
+* Translate commands for motors and lasers into atom ops.
-* Monitor sensors and switches
+* Enqueue atom ops for motors and lasers

 ## Memory